ereOn/crabwatch/chapters/chapter-001/README.md

 At the end of this step, you should have a working WSL2 installation with the latest Ubuntu LTS distribution.

-You can check that everything is working by opening a terminal and running:
+You can check that everything is working by opening a WSL terminal and running:

 ```bash
 $ lsb_release -a